elcolin/cuda/README.md

 # SMs

-    // Assuming `desiredGridDim` is your initial desired grid dimension int numSMs;  // Number of SMs

-    // Get the number of SMs for the current device cudaDeviceProp deviceProp;
+    cudaDeviceProp deviceProp;
     cudaGetDeviceProperties(&deviceProp, 0);  // Assumes device 0
     numSMs = deviceProp.multiProcessorCount;

-    // Adjust the grid dimension to be divisible by the number of SMs int adjustedGridDim = (desiredGridDim / numSMs) * numSMs;
+    int adjustedGridDim = (desiredGridDim / numSMs) * numSMs;